 For the next 7 months I had all manner of animals around my tent each night – hippos, elephant, rhino, leopard, lion, hyena, you name it.
 One lion lay down outside my tent during the night, so close I could hear him breathing; others came for coffee at sunrise.
 Giant African bullfrogs leaped at me from wheel track puddles; I had scorpions crawl over my bare feet, and puff adders in my camp; I ran out of fuel, had several debilitating mechanical challenges, and was at times stranded in the middle of nowhere for days with only sinewy sticks of biltong to chew on.

 I had some seriously raw experiences; though, in all honesty, I felt alive, and completely safe through most of them.
 Apart from my nightly encounters, I had enchanting moments on a daily basis, too.
-From spending countless hours with African painted dogs, cheetahs and playful meerkats, to navigating the oldest sand dunes in the world and taking clichéd African sunset pics with elephants and giraffe in the foreground, I tasted the REAL African experience.
+From spending countless hours with African painted dogs, cheetahs, and playful meerkats, to navigating the oldest sand dunes in the world and taking clichéd African sunset pics with elephants and giraffe in the foreground, I tasted the REAL African experience.
 And it is like you hear in the books and magazines and Nat Geo, those sources that inspire us – it’s seriously magical.

 Regardless of those hairier experiences, I grew, loved every moment, relished in every turn in the road and sun rising above the horizon.
-I had travelled to Africa, slept in the wild and confronted countless fears, and I survived.
+I had traveled to Africa, slept in the wild and confronted countless fears, and I survived.
 I was finally understanding what living was all about; and now, I’m ready for anything…

 Learn Something New Every Day

-Every one of those experiences taught me something I can be grateful for today… Some, at the time, weren’t ideal, though in hindsight I dealt with every situation as I should’ve at the time, and reflect on each as a learning experience.
+Every one of those experiences taught me something I can be grateful for today… Some, at the time, wasn’t ideal, though in hindsight I dealt with every situation as I should’ve at the time, and reflect on each as a learning experience.
 From the scorpions I learned to always wear closed shoes, no doubt saving me from numerous other injuries!
 The bullfrogs taught me to check muddy wheel ruts for anything living in them before I drove through them (for both our benefits!), the animals in camp to “sleep with one eye open”, and the mechanical hiccups to always have plenty of extra food, water, fuel and tools handy for every possible eventuation.

 Some of those situations I couldn’t influence, no matter what I did.
 I couldn’t deter animals from walking through my camp at night.
-I could only follow a scout’s motto and be prepared for any situation, whether mechanical issues, close encounters with unfriendly animals, or extreme weather.
-And I believe, or I’ve learnt, that that’s how we should all look at life and where we hope it will take us… You can’t always prepare for the worst, or the daily dangers of life.
+I could only follow a scout’s motto and be prepared for any situation, whether mechanical issues, close encounters with unfriendly animals or extreme weather.
+And I believe, or I’ve learned, that that’s how we should all look at life and where we hope it will take us… You can’t always prepare for the worst or the daily dangers of life.
 Many people all over the world live with life-threatening situations every day; yet others, the lucky ones with clean water and closed living spaces, take for granted our incredible opportunities.
 But everyone has fears, and anyone can face those fears – and better them.

 So we learn, we grow, and we get better at besting our fears.
 Every.
 Damn.
 Day.